lhynes/CI-Data-Centric-Development-Milestone-Project-3/README.md

 - UI/UX This project uses the following Frameworks and sites to support the Design:

     - [Materialize](https://materializecss.com/) - The project uses **Materialize** as design framework to simplify the structure of the website and make the website responsive easily.
     - [Google Fonts](https://fonts.google.com/) - The project uses **Google fonts** to style the website fonts.
     - [Font Awesome](https://fontawesome.com/changelog/latest) - Icons are primarily sourced from Font Awesome
     - [Canva](https://www.canva.com/)-This project used tools in **Canva** to edit, crop and save images.
         - **Canva** was also used to source all imagery and design of banner, logo and tile elements.
     - [Colour picker](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=en) was also used to ensure color consistency over the entire project.

-### Code Validation

 ## Testing

+### Site UI/UX

-Manual testing was carried out on this site by the developers family memebers to review the UX and responsivness
+- Manual testing was carried out on this site by the developers family members to review the UX and site responsivness
+- Chrome dev tools were used to review responsivness on multiple device sizes
+-

 ### Error pages